5ergio8/CWR-Cyber/README2.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available and redundant, in addition to restricting all inbound traffic to the network.
--What aspect of security do load balancers protect?

 The load balancer will help defend against DDoS attacks.

-What is the advantage of a jump box?
-    The Advantage of having a jump box is to prevent all the VM's to be exposed to the public.
+An advantage of having a jump box is to prevent all the VM's to be exposed to the public.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system traffic.
-- _TODO: What does Filebeat watch for?_ Filebeat watches for log files and locations, also collects log events.
+    What does filebeat watch for?
+Filebeat watches for log files and locations, also collects log events.
-- _TODO: What does Metricbeat record?_
+    What does metricbeat record?
+Metricbeat records statistical data from the VM's to be able to sort through them with ease at a later point.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|